worldline/learning-kotlin/docs/src/en/front-development/README.md

-# Front development
+# Frontend development

-Kotlin has a wide selection of front frameworks.
-It supports JVM, Java and JS frameworks and it has its own unique ones.
+Kotlin supports a wide selection of front frameworks from It supports JVM to JS frameworks as well as exclusive ones.
+Please find below a glimpse of the possibilities:

 - We can create Console apps with Kotlin.
-- Thanks to JVM support, Kotlin supports JavaFX.
+- Thanks to JVM support, Kotlin supports [JavaFX](https://openjfx.io/).
-  - It even has a Kotlin counterpart called [tornadofx](https://tornadofx.io/)
+  - :bulb: There is even a Kotlin counterpart called [tornadofx](https://tornadofx.io/).
-- With JS support, developers can create can create React, nodsjs, or vanilla JS Apps with IntelliJ IDEA.
+- With JS support, developers can create React, nodsjs, or vanilla JS Apps with IntelliJ IDEA.
 - [Ktor](https://ktor.io/docs/creating-interactive-website.html) can use templates engines [such as FreeMarker](https://freemarker.apache.org/) to create server pages.
-- Android developers use the [Jetpack Compose](https://developer.android.com/jetpack/compose) UI Framework.
+- Android developers use the [Jetpack Compose](https://developer.android.com/jetpack/compose) UI Framework or the legacy **xml layouts**.
 - [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) brings Jetpack Compose to the desktop and the web.

 ## Compose multiplatform